Thridrangaviti Lighthouse: Construction

 Þrídrangaviti Lighthouse was constructed during 1938 and 1939.
 It was originally built by hand without machinery, and it was accessible only by scaling the tallest of the three rocky stacks, whose top is 36.5 m above the sea.
-It was built under the direction of engineer Árni Þórarinsson [Arni G. Thorarinsson], who recruited experienced climbers to scale the sea stack.
-The expert climbers were local Westman Islanders who had long supplemented their diet by gathering seabird eggs from cliffs.
-The challenges included a sea swell at the base, even during calm weather, making departure from a boat onto the rock tricky; and the vertical rock face had been worn smooth by the sea and was slippery from spray.
+It was built under the direction of engineer Árni Þórarinsson [Arni G. Thorarinsson], who recruited experienced climbers.
+They were local Westman Islanders who had long supplemented their diet by gathering seabird eggs from the sea cliffs of Iceland.
+The climb presented significant challenges: a sea swell at the base made the transfer from boat to rock difficult even in calm weather, while the vertical face was worn smooth by the sea and slick with spray.
 With drills and hammers, the team inserted spikes into the rock that were connected by heavy chain.
 With each visit during calm weather they were able to add a few more chain links, forming a twisting route upward.
 Their climbing tools could not bite into the rock near the top, and there were no handholds, so using the same technique developed for gathering seabird eggs, they made a three-person "human stack" - one man on his knees, a second on top of him, and a third one climbing on the second one - for the final pitch.
 According to Þórarinsson:

 The first thing we had to do was create a road up to the cliff.
 We got together experienced mountaineers, all from the Westman Islands.
 Then we brought drills, hammers, chains and clamps to secure the chains.
 Once they got near the top there was no way to get any grip on the rock so one of them got down on his knees, the second stood on his back, and then the third climbed on top of the other two and was able to reach the nib of the cliff above.
 I cannot even tell you how I was feeling whilst witnessing this incredibly dangerous procedure.

 They began in the summer of 1938.
 The wind churned up the seas so frequently the climbers could only stay for a few hours at a time lest they be unable to re-board the boat.
 The crew eventually stayed on the precarious rock ledge in tents for a month to finish the house.
 It was completed around the start of WWII in 1939, but the lamp equipment ordered from a Danish company could not be delivered because Denmark was then occupied by Germany.
-As a result there was a delay of three years to install lighting, now supplied by Britain.
+As a result, there was a delay of three years to install lighting, now supplied by Britain.
 The lighthouse was commissioned on 5 July 1942.

 The light was automated with a lampchanger shortly after the war.
 A helipad for helicopter access was added in the 1950s.
 It was converted to solar power in 1993.